 The morning of the kayak trip

+It’s our first time kayaking in Spain.
 We’re supposed to get to the Surf Centre by 9 am, but we get there earlier by 8.45 am and wait in the car till it opens.
 It’s slightly cold, around 11 degrees and methinks I could have spent that time guzzling down another mug of coffee. 😉

-Anyways, today’s group includes us 4 kayakers, some 18 odd paddle surfers, and the guides Ruben, Josiko and the silent girl whose name I didn’t get.
+Anyways, today’s Mallorca kayaking group includes us 4 kayakers, some 18 odd paddle surfers, and the guides Ruben, Josiko and the silent girl whose name I didn’t get.
 We follow Ruben and his team to Cala Blava, lug the kayak’s down innumerable steps to the beach where Ruben gives us the basics on kayaking while Josiko talks to the paddle surfers before hitting the water.

 We’re given some time to get used to the water before we leave Cala Blava and start our one hour journey to Cap Rocat.
 Although the distance as the crow flies is hardly 2 km, while kayaking it amounts to 4 km either way.
 Ruben tells us we’re expected to take about an hour an 30 minutes to reach there, accounting for photo stops on the way and about an hour to get back.